ICN Webinar: Empowering Student and Early Career Nurses to Shape the Future

 SECN

-This webinar is being developed in alignment with the International Council of Nurses’ 2026 International Nurses Day theme and report, “Our Nurses.
+This webinar was developed in alignment with the International Council of Nurses’ 2026 International Nurses Day theme and report, “Our Nurses.
 Our Future.
 Empowered Nurses Save Lives.”

-A space for SECNs to engage with the report’s central message, that nurses have the power to transform health systems, improve health outcomes, and shape the future of care when they are enabled to practice to their fullest potential.
+It created a space for SECNs to engage with the report’s central message: that nurses had the power to transform health systems, improve health outcomes, and shape the future of care when they were enabled to practice to their fullest potential.

-It will highlight how SECNs are already contributing to this vision in meaningful ways, while also creating space for reflection on what is needed to further strengthen nursing impact, leadership, and visibility.
+It also highlighted how SECNs were already contributing to this vision in meaningful ways, while providing an opportunity to reflect on what was needed to further strengthen nursing impact, leadership, and visibility.

 Speakers